 A New Approach – The DCF Family Assessment Response System

 In February 2013, DCF announced the implementation of the “Family Assessment Response” System (the “FAR System”) for referral of child neglect and abuse that DCF considers low-risk.
 These referrals are not placed on the investigative track and instead are designated for a meeting with an investigator who advises the family on appropriate services and resources available to them, depending on the facts of their case.
 Be very careful here, however, as FAR cases can easily escalate to a full investigation if the DCF worker hears or sees something that concerns them.

 DCF Substantiation Investigations of Abuse and Neglect

 If DCF is engaged in its usual investigation of abuse or neglect, they are required to either substantiate or unsubstantiate the allegations.
 Their protocols and procedures are often consistent and uniform—that is, they have a checklist of questions, requests and action items, such as requesting you to sign releases and waivers regarding your child’s education and medical records.
 They often prefer to meet in your home and ask to look around.
 They interview neighbors.
 They may want to speak to your child’s therapists and teachers.
 Many of these requests are optional but if you do not push back on these requests, DCF will reach deep into your life and jeopardize or harm your reputation among your peers, neighbors and school system.
 To a family dealing with all these requests and paperwork, it can be very overwhelming.
-That’s why calling one of the DCF lawyers at the Stamford offices of Mark Sherman Law is a good idea.
+That’s why calling one of the DCF lawyers at Mark Sherman Law is a good idea.

 When Allegations of Abuse and Neglect are Substantiated Against You